 What the TGA can’t do during a medicine shortage

 As pharmaceutical companies are private entities, the TGA can’t force them to make or supply medicines in Australia.
-The TGA also can’t force them to list their products on the Pharmaceutical Benefits Scheme (PBS) or redirect stock from other markets.
+We also can’t force them to list their products on the Pharmaceutical Benefits Scheme (PBS) or redirect stock from other markets.

 When will the Ozempic shortage end?

-The TGA is working closely with Novo Nordisk and relevant health professional and consumer organisations to manage the shortage, including the plan for new stock available in Australia.
+We continue to work closely with Novo Nordisk and relevant health professional and consumer organisations to monitor this situation.

 We will update this webpage as soon as we have more information from Novo Nordisk and any new advice from the RACGP.

 You can also check the Medicine Shortage Reports Database for updates.